Top 3 Northeast Family Resorts

 There are varying types of accommodations including traditional rooms, Victorian rooms, and suites.
 Although charming, most are small, but don’t let that stop you from vacationing here.
 You won’t be spending much time in your room.

 At the waterfront you can take out a canoe, row boat or paddle boat, or you can walk down to the lake beach set up with roped-off swim areas, a swim deck and lounge chairs.
-Right on the premises, you can hike first class, well-marked and well-maintained trails.
-There are also guided nature walks, horseback riding, indoor swimming, fishing, carriage rides, rock climbing, ice skating, snowshoeing, golf and Mohonk’s famous rock-scrambles.
+Right on the premises, you can hike first class, well-marked and regularly maintained trails.
+There are also guided nature walks, horseback riding, indoor swimming, fishing, carriage rides, rock climbing, ice skating, snowshoeing, golf and Mohonk’s famous rock scrambles.

 Mohonk has a stunning spa complete with an indoor pool, Jacuzzi, fitness room, outdoor mineral pool and a full menu of spa services.
 Sitting atop a cliff and surrounded by mountains and water, the wood, stone and cedar shingled setting signals the start of your relaxation journey.

 The best part is adults don’t have to feel guilty enjoying themselves.
-While you get some much needed rest, your kids are having fun at camp.
-In the morning and the afternoon, with a break for lunch, the kids’ camp offers supervised activities for babies ages 2 to 3-years and kids ages 4-12.
+While you get some much needed rest, your kids are having fun and exploring nature at Mohonk's award-winning kids' club.
 Summers, there's an evening program as well.
 Divided by age and by interests, the groups hike, bike, play tennis, go on pony rides, swim, do arts’n’crafts and lots of other fun things.
 The older groups do team building activities.
 Speaking of older groups, there’s even a place for the 12- to 18-year-old crowd.